ExpressLRS/Docs/docs/software/open-ocd.md

 <img src="https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/software.png">

+## Overview

 If you are using Linux then you can't use the ST-LINK utility from st.com.
-But fortunately you can achieve the same effect with openocd on the Linux command line.
+But fortunately, you can achieve the same effect with openocd on the Linux command line.
 This tutorial assumes you have an STLink v2.

 1. Install openocd from your distro's repository.
 For Debian/Ubuntu use: `sudo apt-get install openocd`
 2. Issue the full command: